-- Now the leftmost j bits of the encrypted IV are XOR with the first j bits of the plain text. this process will form the first part of the ciphertext and this ciphertext will be transmitted to the receiver.
+- Now the leftmost j bits of the encrypted IV is XOR with the plain text’s first j bits.
+This process will form the first part of the ciphertext, and this ciphertext will be transmitted to the receiver.

-- Now the bits of IV are shifted left by j bit. therefor the rightmost j position of the shift register now has unpredictable data. these rightmost j positions are now filed with the ciphertext. the process will be repeated for all plain text units.
+- Now the bits of IV is shifted left by j bit.
+Therefore the rightmost j position of the shift register now has unpredictable data.
+These rightmost j positions are now filed with the ciphertext.
+The process will be repeated for all plain text units.

 4. OFB mode

 - OFB Mode stands for output feedback Mode.
-OFB mode is similar to CDB mode, the only difference is in CFB the ciphertext is used for the next stage of the encryption process whereas in OFB the output of the IV encryption is used for the next stage of the encryption process.
+OFB mode is similar to CFB mode; the only difference is in CFB, the ciphertext is used for the next stage of the encryption process, whereas in OFB, the output of the IV encryption is used for the next stage of the encryption process.

 - The IV is encrypted using the key and form encrypted IV.
 Plain text and leftmost 8 bits of encrypted IV are combined using XOR and produce the ciphertext.

-- For the next stage, the ciphertext which is form in the previous stage is used as an IV for the next iteration. the same procedure is followed for all blocks.
+- For the next stage, the ciphertext, which is the form in the previous stage, is used as an IV for the next iteration.
+The same procedure is followed for all blocks.